Alex4210987/alex4210987.github.io/_posts/2023-7-24-go_across_gfw_on_wsl2_elegantly.md

 second and third line is to set proxy for http and https, the last line is to set proxy for socks5.

 you may wonder why we use `head -1`.
-It's because there may be more than one ip address in the file, and we only need one. that will be explained later
+It's because there may be more than one ip address in the file, and we only need one. that will be explained later.

 ## set nameserver